gugutz/shortway/README.md

 [![David](https://img.shields.io/david/thiamsantos/shortway.svg)](https://david-dm.org/thiamsantos/shortway)
 [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/sindresorhus/xo)

->A shortway to handle keyboard shortcuts.
+Tiny to library to handle keyboard shortcuts in the browser.
+Feel free to use it with any kind of keyboard events and attach them to any element that you want.

 ## Install
 This project uses [node](http://nodejs.org) and [npm](https://npmjs.com).
 Go check them out if you don't have them locally installed.